aiven/devportal/docs/products/redis/concepts/restricted-redis-commands.rst

 - ``bgrewriteaof``: Initiates a background append-only file rewrite.
 - ``cluster``: Manages Redis cluster commands.
 - ``command``: Provides details about all Redis commands.
-- ``debug``: Contains subcommands for debugging Redis.
+- ``debug``: Contains sub-commands for debugging Redis.
 - ``failover``: Manages manual failover of a master to a replica.
 - ``migrate``: Atomically transfers a key from a Redis instance to another one.
 - ``role``: Returns the role of the instance in the context of replication.
 - ``slaveof``: Makes the server a replica of another instance, or promotes it as master.

-Admin Commands
+Admin commands
 ^^^^^^^^^^^^^^

 The following commands are reserved for administrative use and have been renamed: